linjames0/jameslin.bio/src/app/observatory/quotes.md

 >
 > *— Confucius*

+> Quit, don't quit...
+Noodles, don't noodles...
+You are too concerned about what was and what will be.
+>
+> *—Master Oogway*

 > Alice: “Would you tell me, please, which way I ought to go from here?”
 >
 > The Cheshire Cat: “That depends a good deal on where you want to get to.”